AD49/Vrinda-Sales-Dashboard/README.md

 ##  Tools Used

 - Microsoft Excel (Pivot Tables & Dashboarding)
-- Python (optional extension)
-- Jupyter Notebook (for further analysis)

 ##  Insights

 Key conclusions are outlined in the `INSIGHTS & FINAL CONCLUSION` sheet of the Excel file, helping guide strategic decisions for Vrinda Store.

-##  License

-This project is licensed under the MIT License.

----

-Would you like me to generate the `README.md` file for download or customize it further (e.g. with specific charts or Python analysis)?